 Stuart Kelly added: “Food has never been safer to consume, and yet we are still faced with the reality that nearly one third of consumers are questioning the safety of the food they eat.
 Whether intentional or unintentional, undeclared ingredients in food have influenced consumer trust.
 Food safety scares have created a climate of mistrust and while recalls are undertaken to preserve consumer safety, the negative associations unfortunately dominate consumers’ opinion.
 By working together, the food industry can help avoid future issues and regain consumer trust.”

-A copy of the UK Food Safety Report can be downloaded here.
+A copy of the UK Food Safety Report can be downloaded on our website.